 Under no circumstances will any entire park be closed to accommodate a private group or function.

 Reservation requests are pending until confirmed by the City.
-Reservations that are missing any items required by the City will not be confirmed until the needed items have been provided to the City, e.g., insurance documentation, signed acknowledgment of Facility Use Policy, evidence supporting discounted rates or fee waivers, supplemental licensing or permits, etc. Pending reservation requests are subject to removal from the calendar if the required items are not received by the City’s deadline.
+Reservations that are missing any items required by the City will not be confirmed until the needed items have been provided to the City, e.g., insurance documentation, signed acknowledgment of rental policies, evidence supporting discounted rates or fee waivers, supplemental licensing or permits, etc. Pending reservation requests are subject to removal from the calendar if the required items are not received by the City’s deadline.

 If City action or inaction delays the processing of an otherwise timely and complete reservation request, that delay will not be counted against the Applicant.